Shannarra/json-rb/docs/building_a_parser.md

 	<summary>
         <h4>How does lexing a null work?</h4>
     </summary>
-Null lexing is the same as lexing a boolean, but instead of matching two values, we only need to match for `"null"`.
+Null lexing is the same as lexing a boolean, but instead of matching two values, we only need to match for "null".
 </details>

 Now, if we go ahead and modify our `main.rb` one last time for this section